susyjam/SUSE-Cloud-Native-FS/README.md

 ### Daily personal report
   1. I am preparing a data science event

-## Day 45 Wednesday, July 22 2021 | Day 18 #daily_scrum SPRINT 2
+## Day 45 Thursday, July 22 2021 | Day 18 #daily_scrum SPRINT 2
 ### Day 18 #daily_scrum SPRINT 2
   1. Yesterday I continued with reading the lesson  1
-  2. Today a finished the lesson 1
+  2. Today a finished the lesson 1 and I  organized a nice event of data scientists Bolivia where @Priscila.Espinoza participated with a great talk
   3. I have no blocks at the moment
   4. I would like to encourage @LinuxRobotGeek @Patricio.Rojas @NigelP @Priscila.Espinoza @AndyP @Jorge.Barrera @Juan.Carlos.Kuri.Pinto @Frida @EviG@RobG @Mariia @viena.baca @Moises.Sanabria
 ### Daily personal report
   1. I am preparing a data science event

+## Day 46 Friday, July 23 2021 | Day 19 #daily_scrum SPRINT 2
+### Day 19 #daily_scrum SPRINT 2
+  1. Yesterday a finished the lesson 1
+  2. Today I start with the Review of lesson 2.
+I want to thank @a for sharing Priscila's talk, thank you for so much support. https://www.notion.so/The-Importance-of-Data-Its-Types-3c23d7de4e47454f87cdbb3c11325c83
+  3. I have no blocks at the moment
+  4. I would like to encourage @LinuxRobotGeek @Patricio.Rojas @NigelP @Priscila.Espinoza @AndyP @Jorge.Barrera @Juan.Carlos.Kuri.Pinto @Frida @EviG@RobG @Mariia @viena.baca @Moises.Sanabria @Anupriya.Saraswat @Sandeep.Dutta @Ali @Muhammad.Ali @Danilo.Britto.Scholar
+### Daily personal report
+  1. today is friendship day so I want to thank everyone for their beautiful friendship

+ #### friendship day

+![friendship day][D46.1]